Scroll to navigation

 Blacklist violations logged to syslog.

 Whitelist directory or file.
 A temporary file system is mounted on the top directory, and the whitelisted files are mount-binded inside.
 Modifications to whitelisted files are persistent, everything else is discarded when the sandbox is closed.
-The top directory can be all directories in / (except /proc and /sys), /sys/module, /run/user/$UID, $HOME and all directories in /usr.
+The top directory could be user home, /dev, /etc, /media, /mnt, /opt, /srv, /sys/module, /usr/share, /var, and /tmp.

 Symbolic link handling: with the exception of user home, both the link and the real file should be in the same top directory.
 For user home, both the link and the real file should be owned by the user.